Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Introduction

-In the classical two-type Moran model with mutation and selection, each individual, independently of each other, can either mutate or reproduce at a constant rate.
-Fit individuals are characterised by a higher reproduction rate.
-At a reproduction event, the parent produces a single offspring, which in turn replaces another individual, keeping the population size constant.
-We consider now the situation where the population evolves in a varying environment.
-We model the latter via a countable collection of points $(t_i,p_i)_{i\in I}$ in $[0,\infty)\times(0,1)$, satisfying that $\sum_{i: t_i \leq t} p_i<\infty$ for all $t\geq 0$.
-Each $t_i$ represents a time at which an exceptional external event occurs; the value $p_i$ models the strength of the event occurring at time $t_i$, and we refer to it as a \textit{peak}.
-The effect of the peak $p_i$ is that, at time $t_i$, each fit individual reproduces with probability $p_i$, independently of each other.
-Each new born replaces a different individual of the population, thus keeping the population size constant.
-The summability condition on the peaks assures that the number of reproductions in any compact interval of time is almost surely finite.
+To model the previously described scenario we use a two-type Moran population with mutation and selection, immersed in a varying environment.
+The environment is modeled via a countable collection of points $(t_i,p_i)_{i\in I}$ {in $(-\infty,\infty)\times(0,1)$, satisfying that $\sum_{t_i\in[s,t]} p_i<\infty$ for all $s<t$.} Each $t_i$ represents a time of an instantaneous environmental change; the \emph{peak} $p_i$ models the strength of this event: at time $t_i$ each fit individual independently reproduces with probability $p_i$.
+Each offspring replaces a different individual in the population, so that the population size remains constant.
+The summability of the peaks assures that the number of reproductions in any compact time interval is almost surely finite.
+In this context, we show that the type-frequency process is continuous with respect to the environment.
+The proof uses coupling techniques that uncover the effect of small environmental changes.

-A first natural and important question arising in this setting is how sensitive is the model to the effect of the environment.
-Using coupling techniques, we show that the type-frequency process is continuous with respect to the environment.
-This result and its proof provide additional insight about the effect of small changes in the environment.
-Moreover, as a consequence, we can let the environment be random and given by a Poisson point process on $[0,\infty) \times (0,1)$ with intensity measure $\dd t \times \mu$, where $\dd t$ stands for the Lebesgue measure and $\mu$ is a measure on $(0,1)$ satisfying $\int x \mu(\dd x) < \infty$.
-As the population size tends to infinity, we show that, under an appropriate scaling of parameters and time, the fit-type-frequency process converges to the solution of the SDE
+Next, we consider a random environment given by a Poisson point process on {$(-\infty,\infty) \times (0,1)$} with intensity measure $\dd t \times \mu$, where $\dd t$ stands for the Lebesgue measure and $\mu$ is a measure on $(0,1)$ satisfying $\int x \mu(\dd x) < \infty$. {Then, we let population size grow to infinity, and} we show that, in an appropriate parameter regime, the fit-type frequency process converges to the solution of the SDE